-Friends and colleagues, we are doing our best to keep the community informed of the situation.
-As we navigate the days, weeks, and months ahead, please know that my thoughts will continue to be with those impacted.
-We will also continue to provide updates as circumstances evolve.
-In the meantime, please don’t hesitate to reach out for support as well as utilize the resources we have in place.
+As we continue to navigate the COVID-19 pandemic, my thoughts remain with those impacted.
+We will continue to provide updates as circumstances evolve.
 I’m extremely grateful for each and every member of our community and the contributions you make to advance our mission to improve lives in service of the greater good.
 May we continue to embody that mission during this time and through our daily interactions and encounters, which serve to enrich both our human experience and our tradition of distinction.

 From the March 11, 2021 message to the university community: In the past 12 months we have proven time and again the resilience of our community, our deep commitment to caring for people, and our ability to act quickly and selflessly in support of the greater good.